unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

 ![Restlet site](images/restlet-site-download.png)

-Once extracted, you can run the Java Introspector Tool from the command line, using your APISpark credentials.
+Once extracted, you can run the Java Introspector Tool from the command line below, using your APISpark credentials.

 ```shell
 java -cp "/path/to/your/lib/*:/path/to/restlet/lib/*:/path/to/restlet/lib/*/*" org.restlet.ext.apispark.Introspector --username 55955e02-0e99-47f8 --password 6f3ee88e-8405-44c8